 Fidelity HSAs are brokerage accounts, giving you the option to invest in a wide variety of investment options depending on your investment objective, time horizon, and risk tolerance—including commission-free low-cost index funds, 265 commission-free ETFs, Treasuries, CDs, stocks, bonds, mutual funds and more.

-In our opinion, the most attractive investment vehicle available through Fidelity is their 4 zero expense ratio and zero investment minimum index mutual funds.
-Fidelity now offers the Fidelity ZERO Large Cap Index Fund (FNILX), Fidelity ZERO Extended Market Index Fund (FZIPX), Fidelity ZERO Total Market Index Fund (FZROX) and Fidelity ZERO International Index Fund (FZILX) available to individual retail HSA investors.
+Fidelity made some changes last year that make their brokerage offering extremely attractive to investors.
+Fidelity recently lowered its commissions to $4.95 per equity trade on their easy-to-use platform.
+Fidelity also now offers a selection of Fidelity Zero index funds, which have no expense ratio and no minimum investment requirement.
+Included in this list is the Fidelity ZERO Large Cap Index Fund (FNILX), Fidelity ZERO Extended Market Index Fund (FZIPX), Fidelity ZERO Total Market Index Fund (FZROX) and Fidelity ZERO International Index Fund (FZILX), which are all available to individual retail HSA investors.

 Further participants can access a Charles Schwab brokerage account once the $10,000 mark is reached in the basic investment account.
 A plethora of fantastic investment options are opened up to participants via a Schwab brokerage account, including over 200 commission-free ETFs.
 The commission-free ETF lineup is full of high quality, low cost, index funds.